open/close all folders

 - Recent Scooby-Doo direct-to-DVD movies like Legend of the Phantosaur and Music of the Vampire followed the aforementioned show by giving the characters their original designs and giving them skintone sclerae.

 - Hanna-Barbera continued this practice into the early 1980s.
-In the animated series of The Little Rascals, only Buckwheat and Darla had white sclerae.
+In the animated series of The Little Rascals, only Buckwheat and Darla have white sclerae.

 - Mickey Mouse in his earlier appearances in the Classic Disney Shorts.
 Later depictions of him portray him as having normal-looking eyes.